feynon/intent-router-blueprint/README.md

 ⚠️ **DISCLAIMER**: This is experimental research software in active development - may not function correctly and is not suitable for production use.

-A dual-LLM intent routing system implementing the CAMEL security architecture for secure agent orchestration.
+A dual-LLM intent routing system for secure agent orchestration.

 ## Overview